Champ 600 Upgrade Kit Installation

 It is recommended that these modifications be performed when you are at your best and able to take your time.
 You may wish to download a pdf version of the Champ 600 schematic.

 Disclaimer: Specialty Guitars, LLC is in no way liable for damage caused to yourself or your amplifier in installing this kit.
-We recommend that you review this page on the proper discharging of filter capacitors before beginning work on your amp. if you do not feel confident to install this kit, including taking the necessary safety precautions, we strongly recommend that you take your amplifier to a qualified amplifier technician.
+We recommend that you review the proper discharging of filter capacitors before beginning work on your amp. if you do not feel confident to install this kit, including taking the necessary safety precautions, we strongly recommend that you take your amplifier to a qualified amplifier technician.

 Step By Step Instructions